asmith26/panel-apps/README.md

 - Create a plot https://asmith26.github.io/panel-apps/create_a_plot/app.html

 ## Gotchas
-- May need to clear cache when viewing apps at https://asmith26.github.io/
+- May need to clear cache when viewing apps at https://asmith26.github.io/ (doesn't seem to be a problem when testing locally).